inikulin/ineed/README.md

     ...
 ```

-There are two kinds of plugins: those that extends `.collect` action and those that extends `.reprocess` action.

-###Common plugin structure
+###Common structure

 Plugins of both kinds are objects and in addition to kind-specific properties they should have the following properties:
 ####.extends
 Indicates which action will be extended by plugin.
 Can be `'collect'` or `'reprocess'`.
 Required field.

 #### .name
-Unique name of the plugin.
+Name of the plugin.
 Required property.
 It should reflect the target of the plugin action.
 This field will extend `.collect` or `.reprocess` objects and will be used as result property name for `.collect` action.
 E.g. `plugin` has `name='tagNames'`.
 If it extends `.collect`:
 ```js
 //Enable plugin and use it
 var result = ineed.using(plugin).collect.tagNames.fromHtml(html);